Flying with Your Service Dog

 Traveling with service animals

-We welcome trained service animals on Alaska Airlines at no charge.
+Alaska Airlines welcomes trained service animals at no charge.

 A maximum of two service dogs will be accepted per guest.
 The size of your service animal(s) must not exceed the footprint or personal space of your seat or foot area during the entire flight.